 1978 – 1996

 Designers featured the imprint of a lynx’s paw, signaling that the Ohio Bobcats teams could leave their mark on American sports history.
-And it truly resonated: In 1994, Gary Trent led the basketball players to the NCAA tournament and the NIT championship.
+And it truly resonated: In 1994, Gary Trent led the basketball team to the NCAA Tournament and the NIT Championship.
 The emblem showcases a genuine imprint of the predatory animal.
 It’s colored in the signature green shade and tilted to the right.

 1996 – 2011

-The logo now features a gold-brown head of a bobcat with a menacingly bared face.
+The logo now features a gold-brown bobcat head with a menacingly bared face.
 The beast snarls, ready to pounce on its opponent.
-To achieve depth in the image, designers added black shadows, effectively highlighting the silhouette.
+To create depth in the image, designers added black shadows, which effectively highlighted the silhouette.
 The animal’s teeth and eyes are colored white for a better visual effect.
 In the background is the state’s name from which the sports department originates.
 The word “Ohio” is in large, uppercase font.
-It doesn’t have serifs, just smooth and straight edges.
+It doesn’t have serifs; it has smooth, straight edges.
 Below, the word “Bobcats” is in the same style as the first part.

 2011 – today